 Personal digital assistants (PDAs) are similar to smartphones and can perform similar functions but are not allowed to access the internet and do not have cameras or other external applications.
-A smart home device is a computer networked to the internet or other networks, usually using other wireless protocols like Bluetooth, Zigbee, Wi-Fi, NFC, GSM, etc. This allows for automatic control of the devices.
+A smart home device is a computer that is networked to the internet or other networks, usually using other wireless protocols like Bluetooth, Zigbee, Wi-Fi, NFC, GSM, etc. This allows for automatic control of the devices.
 Such devices can include smart house devices like thermostats and lighting systems, window and door locks, security systems, garage doors, smoke detectors, televisions, security cameras, remote-controlled appliances, digital watches, MP3 players, DVD players, and other electronic items.
 All of these can be controlled and powered by a single application from anywhere in the world through a web connection.

 One of the most exciting developments in the area of smart home devices is the introduction of Alexa, a voice assistant that interacts with users similar to an on-site human operator.
 Echo, as the name suggests, is an artificially intelligent voice assistant that responds to specific questions and requests through an internet connection and speakers.
 The first generation of Echo devices included a small form factor smartphone that transmitted the voice commands to the larger unit and then to the speakers.
 A second-generation model uses a speakerphone with an audio output connection to allow the user to hear and speak to Alexa.